WebberZone/top-10/readme.txt

 = 1.9.3 =
 * New: Meta box on Edit post / page and similar screens that allow you to set the Top 10 (and my other plugins) specific thumbnail for the current post (different from the Featured thumb)
 * New: Admins can edit the number of total views (find it in the same meta box as above)
+* New: Turn of tracking for Editors
+* New: Added w.org and github.com to list of allowed sites for timthumb
 * Fixed: Localisation initialisation
 * Modified: Reformatted code